 Continue reading Six Unique & Deep Tarot Decks to Tap Into Your Truth

 A while back, I’d written about my morning routine called ENJOY; a structured but free-flowing way to start your day with ease and grace—while also remaining on task and not in a space of stagnation.

-Many women have reflected to me how much they love ENJOY-ing their way into their day—but, as time has passed and I’ve practiced this more and more (along with my partner Tony, who will sometimes cutely beg for us to do it on days I forget), I now have fresh ideas for how to ENJOY.
+Many women have reflected to me how much they love ENJOY-ing their way into their day—but, as time has passed and I’ve practiced this more and more, I now have fresh ideas for how to ENJOY.

 Continue reading Fresh Ideas For a Flourishing Feminine Morning Routine (Update to ENJOY)